xVoiceSyntax/xVoiceSyntax/README.md

 ## I'm a hobby penetration tester and hobby programmer

 - I’m currently learning Web Development, more Cryptography and Machine Learning
+- I’m currently working on the FlowCloud File Management System

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.*